City identification card: Phoenix, Arizona (approved, then cancelled)

 On August 31, 2016 the city council of Phoenix, Arizona voted 5 to 4 to create a city identification card that would be available to undocumented immigrants.
 The cards were to have been available by February 2017.
 This program was cancelled in February 2018.

 Arkansas

-Little Rock
+Little Rock (2018)

 Little Rock offers the Little Rock Identification Card to residents 14 years of age and older.
+When it launched in 2018, the city claims, it was "the first of its kind in the southern region of the United States".
+As of 2023, the city issues approximately 1,500 cards per year.

 California

 Los Angeles, California (not issued as of 2019)

 On November 8, 2012, the Los Angeles City Council voted 12 to 1 to solicit proposals for a municipal identification card.
 It will be modeled on the Oakland City ID system.